-Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes these waterproof Sightron binoculars because he can “wear them all day” without feeling any strain on his neck (they conveniently come with a carrying case, neck strap, and lens cover).
+For a waterproof entry-level option that’s still lightweight, Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes this Sightron pair that he can “wear all day” without feeling any strain on his neck.

-If your dad already has a good pair of binoculars (or two), Farnsworth suggests buying him a spotting scope, which is basically a tiny telescope that offers much greater magnification.
-We like this easy-to-carry spotting scope (which comes in different styles), but he says there are “many amazing models out there for all price ranges.”
+If the birder on your list already has a good pair of binoculars (or two), consider buying them a spotting scope, which is basically a tiny telescope that offers much greater magnification.
+We like this easy-to-carry spotting scope from best-rated telescope brand Celestron, which comes in different styles.

 This book of pigeon photography is a “gorgeous paean to New York City’s ubiquitous avian inhabitant,” says Candice Odell of the Wild Bird Fund.
 Its full-color pages offer a rich exploration of the history (and beauty) of the city’s unofficial (and often underappreciated) bird.

 Dennis W. Hrehowsik, president of the Brooklyn Bird Club, recommends the warbler guide, which comes in the form of a book, an app, and a trifold laminated document.
-Adams agrees, noting the “essential” guide is especially timely for Father’s Day: “Dad will be able to study all summer to prep for warblers in their tricky fall plumage.”
+Adams agrees, noting the “essential” guide is one that folks can “study throughout the year to prep for warblers in their tricky fall plumage.”